flovv/flovv.github.io/_posts/2016-03-07-Targeting-part3.md

 In the last two posts [1](http://flovv.github.io/Targeting/), [2](http://flovv.github.io/Targeting/), I tried to discuss how measurement and false metrics drive optimization towards low hanging fruits and in the end degrade ad effectiveness.
-I would like to follow up with a a short example of how the issue extends into the paid search (e.g. Google Adwords) channel.
+I would like to follow up with a short example of how the issue extends into the paid search (e.g. Google Adwords) channel.